Legends of Tech

 Their IT group would have been two, three times the size of what BHP's was, certainly from when I started.

-So it was a much more integrated business.
-And they were at the time, again, now we're into the late 90s, I think it is, they were at the time going through a transition.
+So, it was a much more integrated business.
+And they were, at the time, again, now we're into the late 90s, I think it is.

-That was also quite innovative of what they did.
+So, that was also quite innovative of what they did.

-I think we were actually having this conversation last week.
-I do remember being one of the first people to help Radware bring in their load balancers into Australia for the ANZ project, because they were putting their first release of Internet banking out, and it was the only device that could do a persistent connection between multi-users off different servers.
+I do remember being one of the first people to help Radware bring in their load balancers into Australia for the ANZ project, because they were putting their first release of Internet banking out, and it was the only device that could do a persistent connection between multi -users off different servers.

-So it's quite ironic that they're a competitor of ours now.
+So, yeah, it's quite ironic that they're a competitor of ours now.

 And they're probably still deploying the same stuff.

-So, you know, I guess the IT function has always been, I guess, the younger of the functions when you look at accounting, and you look at all the other business units within IT, and I think within a business.
+But in terms of, so, you know, I guess the IT function has always been, I guess, the younger of the functions when you look at accounting and you look at all the other business units within IT, and I think within a business, and I think some things, I mean, what I remember, they sort of saw IT as an afterthought or not relevant to that.

-So obviously you've come into businesses where IT was ramping up and going into the boom time.
+So, obviously, you've come into businesses where IT was ramping up and going into the boom time.

-If you look at how IT was viewed then and what it delivered now, compared to now, how have you seen that transition, and how much maturity have you seen over that period of time to now?
+If you look at how IT was viewed then and what it delivered now, compared to now, how have you seen that transition and how much maturity have you seen over that period of time to now?

-Oh, it's definitely enormous maturity, and more importantly, professionalism.
+Oh, it's definitely enormous maturity and, more importantly, professionalism.

 You sort of continue to transition and move into the real world of, you know, production and enterprise class.

-The bank, you know, change controls and the due diligence of maintaining operations and maintaining, you know, multiple minds' availability is very different to where it was when we started.
+The bank, you know, change controls and the due diligence of maintaining operations and maintaining, you know, multiple minds availability is very different to where it was when we started.

-So tolerance has gone out, you know, the expectation of always on, always functional, always operating, bug-free.
+So, tolerance has gone out, you know, the expectation of always on, always functional, always operating, bug free.

-So there's a stark difference between where it was.
+So, there's a stark difference between where it was.

-Yeah, of course, that's a good point.
-I think, you know, when you look at it holistically like that, you'd think now that probably IT is probably one of the key pillars in any organization.
+Now, it's a good point.
+I think, you know, when you look at it holistically like that, you'd think now that probably IT is probably one of the key pillars in any organisation if you're not driving, you know, your digital strategy and you're not enabling your business with IT, then you're sort of going to be left behind.

 Yeah, it's so true.

-I mean, so true.
+I mean, it's so true.
 Yeah, sorry.
 Yeah, no, of course.
-So, look, obviously you've gone BHP, you did the NTT, or sorry, Dimension Data, or ComTech back then, what it was called.
+So, look, obviously, you've gone BHP, you did the NTT or sorry, dimension data contact back then when it was called.

-Well, strangely enough, I actually got a phone call from someone I knew at Microsoft, and they were hiring, and I went and interviewed at Microsoft, and was flown to Sydney for my final interview when I got a phone call from an old friend of mine, Craig Williams, who was at Compaq at the time, and he happened, and I remember walking out in between interviews, because there was a few interviews lined up on the day.
+So, why the move to HP and how did that come about?
+Well, strangely enough, I actually got a phone call from someone I knew at Microsoft and they were hiring and I went and interviewed at Microsoft and was flown to Sydney for my final interview when I got a phone call from an old friend of mine, who Craig Williams, who was at Compaq at the time, and I remember walking out in between interviews because it was a few interviews lined up on the day.

-I walked out between interviews, and I saw a missed call from Craig, so I called him back, because I figured, oh, Craig's going to invite me to play golf, because Craig's a great golfer.
+So, I called him back because I figured, oh, Craig's going to invite me to play golf because Craig's a great golfer.

 What are you doing in Sydney?
 Just doing my final interview at Microsoft.

 Stop.
 Don't do it.
 Wait.
-So, yeah, again, this is a slime storm moment for me, because that was a done deal, and I said, no, I'm just about to join.
+So, yeah, again, this is a slime storm moment for me because that was a done deal and I said, no, I'm just about to join.

+You want to come and join us.
 We want to bring you on as a business consultant.

-And I said, no, no, this is done.
+And I said, no, this is done.

 And literally, that was a Friday.
-On Monday, they had a formal offer on my table, so I couldn't believe that they could turn around a deal that quickly.
+On Monday, they had a formal offer on my table.

-And I figured, if they wanted me that badly, OK.
+And I figured if they wanted me that badly, OK.
 It was a good reason to join.

 And I joined.
-And that was the next 15 years of my career, which is astounding to think that it was at one place, but clearly there was lots of changes in that organisation.
+And that was the next 15 years of my career, which is astounding to think that it was at one place.

-So why did you do it?
+So, why did you do it?
 I know they came after you in the final stages with Microsoft.

-So what made you go, you know what, I should take up this offer?
+So, what made you go, you know what?
+I should take up this offer?

-Well, the idea at the time was similar to the function I played at Comtech, was to have someone who could now start to build or bridge the gap between understanding the customer and understanding the tech.
+Was to have someone who could now start to build or bridge the gap between understanding the customer and understanding the tech.

 And as someone who's always really enjoyed the tech, translating that into the business speak of, this is the value that you get out of using these technologies.